Tillerino/scruse/README.md

 ## Configuration

-Scruse supports several configuration options through annotations that can be applied at different levels:
+Jagger supports several configuration options through annotations that can be applied at different levels:

 ### @JsonConfig Annotation